hexagon6/yalec/README.md

 # yalec
-yalec is Yet Another LE Client
+yalec is Yet Another Let's Encrypt Client

 Note: This is yet work in progress.
 While signing a CSR will basically work, using the client is not yet very convenient, as it still lacks documentation